ksator/kafka_hello_world/README.md

 ```
 ## Produce messages from files

 You can also produce messages from files.
 Kafkacat will read files.
 The entire file content will be sent as one single message.
 The producer will exit after sending the messages.

 ```
+$ more message1
+The content of the file message1 is sent as one single message.
+$ more message2
+The content of the file message2 is sent as one single message.
 $ kafkacat -P -b 100.123.35.0:9092 -t Topic3 message1 message2
 $
 ```